 The defendants have moved for summary judgment under Federal Rule of Civil Procedure 56.
 A motion for summary judgment asks the Court to make a final judgment dismissing some or all of your claims.
 If you do not file a proper response to this motion, the Court may grant the motion and dismiss some or all of your claims.
-Under Local Rule 7.1(a), to file a proper response to this motion, you must submit the following papers:
+Under Local Rules 7.1(b) and 56.1(b), to file a proper response to this motion, you must submit the following papers:

-- (1) A response to the defendants' statement of material facts that admits and/or denies each of the defendants' assertions in matching numbered paragraphs, and that supports each denial with citations to record evidence; - (2) Copies of all record evidence that you cite in your response to the defendants' statement of material facts;3 AND - (3) A response memorandum of law (no more than 25 pages long and formatted in compliance with Local Rule 10.1) that responds to each of the legal arguments contained in the defendants' memorandum of law, and that contains any additional legal arguments you may have in response to the defendants' motion for summary judgment.
+- (1) A response to the defendants' statement of material facts that admits and/or denies each of the defendants' assertions in matching numbered paragraphs,1 and that supports each denial with citations to record evidence;2 - (2) Copies of all record evidence that you cite in your response to the defendants' statement of material facts;3 AND - (3) A response memorandum of law (no more than 25 pages long and formatted in compliance with Local Rule 10.1) that responds to each of the legal arguments contained in the defendants' memorandum of law, and that contains any additional legal arguments you may have in response to the defendants' motion for summary judgment.